Renewing Your CDL in Texas

-After you've gone through all the rigmarole to get a commercial driver's license (CDL) in Texas, thankfully you won't have to worry about it again for five years.
-If you're age 85 and up, the license will expire in two years.
+After you've gone through all the rigmarole to get a commercial driver's license (CDL) in Texas, thankfully you won't have to worry about it again for 5 years.
+If you're age 85 and up, the license will expire in 2 years.

 But when your license does expire after that time, you'll need to renew it in person at a driver license office.

 Unfortunately, unlike with a regular driver's license, you can't renew your CDL by mail, e-mail, phone, or any other method.
 Nor can you renew it while you are living outside of Texas.
 These tighter restrictions for CDLs are largely because of new national security regulations mandated by the Transportation Security Administration (TSA).

-You must self-certify your type of vehicle operation with the Texas DPS by January 2014.
+You must self-certify your type of vehicle operation with the Texas DPS.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate